Sustainable management of tuna fisheries in the Solomon Islands

 ?

-The Salomon Islands are made up of 900 small islands spread over a large geographical area and their fisheries produce close to 5% of the world’s tuna supply.
+The Solomon Islands are made up of 900 small islands spread over a large geographical area and their fisheries produce close to 5% of the world’s tuna supply.
 The industry generates essential income thanks to the rights of access paid by foreign fishing vessels, supports a national tuna fleet and provides thousands of local jobs.

 However, these fisheries are heavily exploited, and few management measures are implemented to encourage the industry to adopt a more sustainable approach.
 This pressure is aggravated by illegal unreported and unregulated fishing.